Semantic Refinement with LLMs for Graph Representations: Conclusion and Limitations

-In this work, we proposed DAS, a data-centric framework for iterative, structure-aware node semantic refinement on graphs.
-By coupling a fixed GNN with a large language model through a model-conditioned history memory, DAS enables node semantics to be progressively adapted under joint structural context and task feedback.
-Experiments on both text-rich and text-free graphs show that DAS consistently improves over strong LLM-as-enhancer baselines in structure-dominated settings while remaining competitive in semantics-rich regimes.
+In this work, we proposed GES, a data-centric framework for exemplar-guided, structure-aware node semantic refinement on graphs.
+By coupling a fixed GNN with a large language model through a model-conditioned memory, GES enables node semantics to be refined under joint structural context and task feedback.
+Experiments on both text-rich and text-free graphs show that GES consistently improves over strong LLM-as-enhancer baselines in structure-dominated settings while remaining competitive in semantics-rich regimes.
 More broadly, this work highlights a new direction for graph learning, where input representations are treated as dynamic, task-adaptive states rather than static features.